-Today we’d like to introduce you to Emily Isenberg and Liz Woodward.
+Today we’d like to introduce you to Emily Isenberg.

-Thanks for sharing your story with us Emily and Liz.
+Thanks for sharing your story with us Emily.
 So, let’s start at the beginning and we can move on from there.

 I have been throwing crazy events my entire life.
 Whether it was a 10-year-old child throwing a Halloween party in my garage filled with over a 100 homemade zombies or creating my bedroom into an Italian restaurant for my family.